BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 a) Names and identifying information of contributors shall be redacted from publicly available copies.

-b) In addition, as required by the tax code and regulations, the LLC shall either (i) make such materials widely available to the public, such as by posting on the Internet, or (ii) provide copies of the materials to any member of the public making a request in person during normal business hours or in writing.
-The LLC may charge a reasonable fee for hardcopies.
+b) In addition, as required by the tax code and regulations, the organization shall either (i) make such materials widely available to the public, such as by posting on the Internet, or (ii) provide copies of the materials to any member of the public making a request in person during normal business hours or in writing.
+The organization may charge a reasonable fee for hardcopies.

-c) This public disclosure obligation shall be no broader than required by law and shall not apply, for example, if the LLC is the target of a campaign of harassment.
+c) This public disclosure obligation shall be no broader than required by law and shall not apply, for example, if the organization is the target of a campaign of harassment.

-Section 8.03 Public Annual Reports: An annually updated written account of the LLC’s purposes, structure, programs, and financial condition shall be published and made publicly available.
+Section 8.03 Public Annual Reports: An annually updated written account of the organization’s purposes, structure, programs, and financial condition shall be published and made publicly available.

 a) The annual report shall contain: